 Update 05/07/2021: We updated the TV's firmware to 03.11.15 and retested the brightness.
 We measured a slightly higher peak brightness in some of the test slides, but it's not a significant or noticeable difference.

 HDR brightness is okay.
 As you can see in the EOTF, the overall brightness is on-target, but it may not be bright enough to hit the brightest highlights.
 The ABL is very aggressive in HDR, which accounts for the variation in brightness and why it gets so dim with scenes that have large areas of brightness.
 It was especially noticeable and distracting when connected to our PC, as it dimmed any windows that were left open within minutes.
 Differences in brightness between this and the LG CX OLED may simply come down to panel variation.
+If you want something that has the new evo panel and gets brighter, then check out the LG G1 OLED.

 We measured HDR brightness before calibration, using the 'Cinema' Picture Mode, with Brightness and Contrast set to max, Peak Brightness on 'High', and Color Depth set to 'Warm 50'.
 All other picture processing settings were left disabled.
 If you want to make HDR brighter, you can try enabling Dynamic Tone Mapping or setting Auto Dynamic Contrast to 'High', which can help as seen in this EOTF but is highly dependent on the content and even individual scenes.